zisshh/transqlate/README.md

 * **RAG Selector**: Selects and injects only the necessary schema subset for each prompt, using similarity and context rules.

 This modular architecture is fully integrated into both training and inference pipelines.

+`SchemaRAGOrchestrator.build_prompt` wraps the question in `<NL>` tokens and appends the formatted schema.
+During inference, only the `<SCHEMA>…</SCHEMA>` span from this prompt is passed to `NL2SQLInference.generate`, which uses its own internal template.

 ---